 Children must turn four years old by September 1 of the year they are entering Pre-Kindergarten, and five years old by September 1 of the year they are entering Kindergarten.

+CA's mission is to create curious, kind, courageous, and adventurous learners and leaders.
 We are looking for students who ask questions, who love to read, who work well with others, who express themselves in creative ways, who are respected by their teachers and peers, who are interested in playing sports and creating art, and who love to learn and problem solve.
-Our goal is to help shape students into people who will contribute to their communities in productive and interesting ways.

 Siblings of current students receive preference in the admission process, provided that they are qualified and there are enough openings at that grade level.
 Children of alumni are reviewed favorably by the Admission Committee, but there is not a specific policy preference given to children of alumni over unaffiliated applicants.